Bay Ridge United Methodist Church

-Bay Ridge United Methodist Church, originally known as Grace Methodist Episcopal Church, was a historic Methodist church at 7002 Fourth Avenue and Ovington Avenue in Bay Ridge, Brooklyn, New York, New York.
+Bay Ridge United Methodist Church, originally known as Grace Methodist Episcopal Church, was a historic Methodist church at 7002 Fourth Avenue and Ovington Avenue in Bay Ridge, Brooklyn, New York City.
 It was designed by architect George W. Kramer.
 It was built in 1899 in the Romanesque Revival style.
 It was built of green serpentine stone and trimmed in brown stone.
 It featured a four-stage, crenelated clock tower.
 Also on the property was the contributing Sunday School building built in 1926–1927.

+It was listed on the National Register of Historic Places in 1999.
 The church was demolished October 21, 2008.

-It was listed on the National Register of Historic Places in 1999.